 Best Healthcare In The World 2019

-You can also use the results from the Prosperity Index released by the Legatum Institute.
+The Legatum Institute's Prosperity Index ranked at 149 countries in several different categories, including healthcare.
 This report looks at factors including health infrastructure, basic mental and physical health, and the availability of preventative care.
 Based on the latest report, the following countries were found to have the best healthcare: